Olin Business School: MBA Program

 Elective courses include semester-long (3 credit) courses, six week "mini" (1.5 credit) courses, and work-study positions.
 Olin MBAs can also take up to nine credits of approved coursework from other graduate programs at Washington University.

+WashU Olin also offers a 20-month Executive MBA and a part-time Flex MBA with the option of online or on-campus courses.